← Back to Blog

 The Patience Premium

 This patience is also what makes specialty coffee fundamentally different from annual crops.
 Every cup you drink represents years of investment before the first cherry was ever picked.
+When I explain this to buyers, it changes how they think about price.
+And it should.

 ---